ejhusom/smala/README.md

 A simple memory-aided language assistant.

-Chat with any local language model, and let smala help you with storing essential information across conversations.
+Chat with any local language model, and let smala help you by storing essential information across conversations.

 ## What does smala do?